o3de/sig-graphics-audio/testing-guidance/Automation-Authoring-Maintaining-Editor-Python-Bindings.md

     from editor_python_test_tools.utils import Report
     Report.start_test(MyTestFunction)
 ```
 :white_check_mark: Import only the objects you plan to use.
-The usage is cleaner when you `from module imort MyClass`, then you don't need to alias it with as you just call MyClass directly.
+In code usage will be cleaner when you `from module imort MyClass`, then you don't need to alias it with `import module as alias` you just call MyClass directly.

 look at [hydra_AtomEditorComponents_MeshAdded.py line 184](https://github.com/o3de/o3de/blob/4607610bc8e98f70a2a89123fdcb3d6ed5d5be4e/AutomatedTesting/Gem/PythonTests/Atom/tests/hydra_AtomEditorComponents_MeshAdded.py#L184) and you'll find the same basic calls to create an entity named 'Mesh' (we call AtomComponentProperties.mesh() which returns 'Mesh' for the entity name) it then adds a Mesh component to that.
 Notice that we save references to the entity object and the component object as variables; that allows us to do things with those specific objects.
 If we wanted to set `my_mesh_component` to not use ray tracing we could do the following:
 ```python
     my_mesh_component.set_component_property_value(AtomComponentProperties.mesh('Use ray tracing'), value=False)
 ```
-`'Use ray tracing'` in this case is a component property with a property path stored in AtomComponentProperties. the function `set_component_property_value` uses a property path to set a value on the component.
+`'Use ray tracing'` in this case is a component property with a property path stored in AtomComponentProperties.
+The function `set_component_property_value` uses a property path to set a value on the component.
 In this case the property path looks like `'Controller|Configuration|Use ray tracing'`

 ### 2.3 Tracer for Collecting AZ_Error, AZ_Assert and Other Messages